Course Content and Outcome Guide for MCH 121

 - Special Fee:

-Course DescriptionA technical elective course in the Associate of Applied Science Degree in the Machine Manufacturing Technology program.
-An introductory course in material removal operations emphasizing drilling, milling and lathe processes with emphasis on production speeds and feeds.
+Course DescriptionIntroduces material removal operations emphasizing basic part layout, drilling, manual milling and manual lathe processes with an emphasis on production speeds and feeds.
 Audit available.

 Intended Outcomes for the course